 Distributed practice (High)

 Distributed practice is the method of dividing your studies over time intervals rather than doing it in one large chunk.
-This is why cramming for tests does not work; studies have repeatedly shown that distributed practice is better for material retention and absorption.
+This is why cramming tests does not work; studies have repeatedly shown that distributed practice is better for material retention and absorption.

 A study in 1979 showed that students who distributed 6 study sessions with an interval of 30 days between each session did the best when a test was administered 30 days after the 6th session.
-The students who distributed their 6 sessions with 1 day between each session did slightly worse on the final test (also given 30 days after their 6th session), but did better than the first group in all the tests given prior to the final test.
+The students who distributed their 6 sessions with 1 day between each session did slightly worse on the final test (also given 30 days after their 6th session), but did better than the first group in all the tests given before the final test.
 And the people who did not allow a day to lapse before restudying fared the worst.
-They did dramatically worse on the final test than the first two group.
+They did dramatically worse on the final test than the first two groups.

 Combine distributed practice and practice testing and your test scores should skyrocket.
 For the overwhelming majority of your academic endeavors, distributed practice combined with practice testing is enough to ace your exams and learn the material.